7 Best Chase Credit Cards

 Right now, earn 100,000 bonus points after you spend $15,000 on purchases in the first three months after account opening – equivalent to over $1,250 in rewards – definitely worth the $95 fee.

 As for rewards, business owners enjoy 3% cash back on travel, shopping, advertising, and more.

 What is the Easiest Chase Credit Card to Get?

-If you are relatively new to using a credit card, or your score is less-than-perfect, the Chase Freedom is your best bet for getting a Chase credit card.
+If you are relatively new to using a credit card, or your score is less-than-perfect, the Chase Freedom is your best credit card option.